Infomaniak/kpaste/README.md

 ## precommit hook

-There is a precommit hook based on eslint check
+there is a precommit hook based on eslint check